goroakechii/maenoakii/README.md

 If that may bother you, I suggest you don't interact with me. reassurance means a lot to me, however I am quite independent, so I don't really ask for it.
 I often go quiet and distant if upset, so don't think you've done anything wrong.
 I prefer to discuss problems between us rather than argue, by the way.

 If you aren't comfortable around people who do read bl/manhwa, I may not be your person. however, I do not make it my whole personality.
-(I love merry marbling, lost in the cloud, 19 days, murderous lewellyn, little mushroom, tgcf, mdzs, etc)
+(I love merry marbling, lost in the cloud, 19 days, murderous lewellyn, little mushroom, tgcf, mdzs, etc) I also like no home!

 I am easily influenced by how people or ways my comfort characters may act, it happens unintentionally, so keep that in mind if you may.